 The Maltese is known many things, though none as prominent as their stunning coats with long white locks of hair.
-They’re docile and playful, but come with a charming personality that’s hard to resist.
-However, you may be wondering if there’s more to the Maltese than just good looks.
+They’re docile and playful, yet come with a charming personality that’s hard to resist.
+So, you may be wondering if there’s more to the Maltese than just good looks.

 RECOMMENDED: 100 Smartest Breeds of Dogs

 - Why the Maltese Ranked Low For Intelligence

 - Reasons Why the Maltese is Actually Smart

 - Is Your Maltese Intelligent?

 Before we get into why the Maltese had been unfairly labeled as having below average canine IQ, we need to first understand how intelligence is measured.
 After all, we can’t simply just give them our standard human IQ test and compare the results.

 That said, the world’s smartest dog breeds ranking list has been largely credited to pHD and canine psychologist, Stanley Coren.
 However, he had the help of 199 obedience obedience trial judges from North America to help in the trials for his research.